Below is a list of the BC Lions' school programs that take place throughout the offseason. For a full list of community appearances, click here.

 For more information on the FortisBC Energy Champions program, click here.

 Lions in the House

-New this season, the Lions have launched a longstanding and popular school program, Lions in the House presented by CN and supported by the Industry Training Authority and Pacific NorthWest LNG.
+New in 2014, the Lions have launched a longstanding and popular school program, Lions in the House presented by CN and supported by the Industry Training Authority and Pacific NorthWest LNG.

 Created specifically for youth in grades six through nine, the redesigned Lions in the House initiative focuses on the power of choice and being the best you can be.
 In particular, students will be challenged to examine their choices as it relates to their own personal safety around railway tracks and the opportunities avaliable in the trades.